About | Disclaimer | Webmaster

 The output can be stopped for the all output tab (Hold Output Button).
 All output will be queued and the button converts into a Continue Output button until the Continue Output button is pressed.
 An optional auto cont. check box lets the GUI continue automatically when the queue buffer reaches a critical stage.
 The auto cont. check box can only be checked when the output is hold.

-Finally the Refine Performance Counter Offset tab shows the offset of the calibrated performance counter frequency.
+The Calibrated Performance Counter Frequency Offset tab shows the offset of the calibrated performance counter frequency.
 The graph shown in 2.4.3 was created within this tab.
 The graphs context menu (right mouse button) allows saving the graph or clearing the graph's data.
 Clearing the data will not stop further recording; creation of the graph will continue.
+Version 1.2 introduced the NTP Offset tab, the NTP/autoadjust status line, and the NTP/autoadjust check boxes.
+Details about these items are given in "Part II: Adjustment of System Time".

 4.4.
 The Libraries